MrStealurCar/Jamming/README.md

 # Jammming

-Jammming is a web App that allows users to search for songs, create playlists, and save them to their Spotify account.
+Jammming is a web app that allows users to search for songs, create playlists, and save them to their Spotify account.

 ## Description

-This App Was built with React and the Spotify API.
+This app was built with React and the Spotify API.
 It's features include:

 - Allow users to search for any song or band using the Spotify API
 - Add songs to a playlist